watsutaz/terra/README.md

 2. Expected output is "Hello World" displayed on the browser

 # Notes
-* It may take several minutes after the EC2 instance to up to get the "Hello World" message on be browser
+* It may take several minutes after the EC2 instance to up to get the "Hello World" message on the browser
 * You could ssh to the EC2 instance and check /tmp/install.out on the state of the install
 * Port 22 is open on the Security to allow for troubleshootin besides port 80.
-* The code will build the the environment in ap-southeast-2
+* The code will build the the environment in ap-southeast-2 for testing purposes and on one AZ

 # Cleanup
 1. shell$ erraform destroy